Srinivasan-Akash/Website-Developeing-Company/README.md

 # Website-Developeing-Company [![Template Project](https://img.shields.io/badge/Template-Project-red)](http://www.gnu.org/licenses/agpl-3.0) [![Template Project](https://img.shields.io/badge/Technologies%20-HTML%2FCSS-brightgreen)](http://www.gnu.org/licenses/agpl-3.0)

 This is basically a full blown website made in HTML/CSS for an imaginary website developeming and hosting company like wix on the internet.
 Hope you like my project !!
-And Note that I haven't made it responsive it only works in laptop screen if you are useing desktop please zomm in or out that might work .
+And Note that I have made it responsive it only works in laptop screen and Mobile screen that is from 370px to 480px.

 ## 🛠 Technologies Used